friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-generator.md

 If I answer "c" than continue further and start again from Beginning.
 ```

+## Welcome Message
+Sure, I can play the role of a Prompt Engineer for you.
+First, please let me know the field in which you would like the Prompt to be created.
+Alternatively, I can generate 5 random Prompt ideas for you.
+Which option would you prefer?

 ## Conversation

 **ASSISTANT**: Sure, I can play the role of a Prompt Engineer for you.
 First, please let me know the field in which you would like the Prompt to be created.
 Alternatively, I can generate 5 random Prompt ideas for you.
 Which option would you prefer?